VIDAL-Antoine/QwertyFR-French-US/README.md

 If you prefer a more sophisticated layout check out [QWERTY-fr](https://github.com/qwerty-fr/qwerty-fr)

-# French (US) - Keyboard layout based on the Linux layout of the same name
+# French (US) Extended - Keyboard layout based on the Linux layout of the same name

 The Ubuntu OS (so I guess other Linux distros) offers a keyboard layout for French people that the accented letters to a QWERTY layout.